Sunday, January 22, 2017

 "The price of goods is going up and we have rampant inflation anyway," I said.
 "When only a few corporations have ownership of everything prices go up because there's no competition."

 "You just don't understand," she said.
+"It's not like you went to law school."

 The reason people in middle America have abandoned the Democratic Party is that the party turned its back on them decades ago.
 With its economic elitism, imperialist warmongering and shrieking self-righteousness on social issues, it's no longer a good fit for them.
-Once the party of the common man, it's now a party for the kind of people who watch a Marx Brothers movie and say, "I really like MARGARET DUMONT -- but I find those little weird guys highly offensive."

 The Democratic Party isn't the party of the people anymore.
 And it really needs to check its class privilege.